About the Program

 - Biology 30

-1 credit of post-secondary Medical Terminology completed within 5 years of the application deadline with a final grade of 60% or greater or completion of NAIT's Medical Terminology challenge examination with a minimum 60% pass.
+1 credit of post-secondary Medical Terminology completed within 5 years of the application deadline with a minimum final grade of 60% or completion of NAIT's Medical Terminology challenge examination with a minimum 60% pass.
 The NAIT course that meets this prerequisite requirement is ITMS100- Medical Terminology.
+Find more acceptable courses here.
+Applicants must submit proof of course completion with a passing grade of at least 60% by July 31st.

 View the English Language Proficiency Requirements for the Program: NAIT | English Language Proficiency

-- Immunization Requirements - Students are required to be immunized against vaccine-preventable diseases, as determined by Alberta Health.
+Immunization Requirements - Students are required to be immunized against vaccine-preventable diseases, as determined by Alberta Health.
 After acceptance into the program, students will be given further information on immunization requirements.
-Failure to meet the Police Information Check, immunization and tuberculosis testing requirements may result in denial of access to clinical training.
+If you do not meet the immunization requirements, your work integrated learning experience (clinical training) may be refused by a clinical site, and there may be restrictions to campus lab and clinic experience, which may ultimately impede your progress in the program.

 Students are required to work 40 hours per week during the clinical training.
 Clinical placements will follow the didactic portion of the program, during which students will perform exams on patients' abdomens, superficial structures, obstetrics and gynecology, and cardiac sonography and vascular sonographic studies.